 Continuous enrollment for all school psychology students is required in order to assure that students make continual, systematic progress in their program.
 All students must enroll each semester for an appropriate number of credit hours until the completion of all program requirements (including internship and dissertation).
-The minimal acceptable registration is three (3) credit hours, except during the internship year, when students enroll for one credit each semester.
+The minimal acceptable registration is one (1) credit hour.
 The enrollment should in all cases adequately reflect the use of faculty time and university facilities.
 Failure to enroll constitutes self-dismissal from the School Psychology Program.
 This requirement means that you need to stay informed of university registration procedures at all times.